asmidagar/Climate-Change-Impacts-on-Wheat-Yield/README.md

 - Polynomial models achieved strong R² values for both countries.
 - Temperature and year both significantly impact wheat yield.
-- India and USA show different sensitivities to climate change due to their geographical and technological differences.
+- India and Canada show different sensitivities to climate change due to their geographical and technological differences.

----

-## 📈 Sample Visuals

-- ✅ Actual vs Predicted Wheat Yield (India & USA)
-- ✅ 3D Surface Plot showing climate impact
-*(Run the notebook to see plots)*

 ---